 Indiana may be best known as host to the Indianapolis 500.
 A monolith to the world of motor sports, the formula 1 cars reach speeds of over 230 miles per hour.
 This movement calls for players to pluck strings so hard they snap against their instruments and slide their fingers around while rapidly trilling to imitate the sound of race cars zooming by.

 During the long midwestern winters, the landscape is transformed from a place of fertility to a bleak but beautiful snowscape.
 This movement recalls the open harmonies of the first movement, but they are transformed to be colder and less welcoming.
 An extended violin solo is accompanied by the magical sound of harmonic glissandos.

 In the 1920s, a migration of musicians from New Orleans put Chicago on the map as one of the jazz capitals of the world.
 Perhaps the best known artist to move to Chicago was Louis Armstrong.
 The Chicago jazz style became distinct from its Dixieland predecessor with its specific use of rhythms and focus on solos.
 This upbeat movement is a raucous party that comes straight out of the roaring twenties.

-Lake Michigan Suite was commissioned by Adam Davis and the Hudsonville High School Orchestras, and is available for performances after May, 2020.
+Lake Michigan Suite was commissioned by Adam Davis and the Hudsonville High School Orchestras.

 Duration: ca. 13'